 - Socialization and multicultural awareness

-- Reinforcing the needs of students with academic and behavioral special needs
+- Supporting students with special academic and behavioral needs

-- Improving the school’s curriculum, lesson planning and assessment
+- Improving the curriculum, lesson planning and assessment

 - Student Council and extracurricular activities

-- Teacher availability during homeroom periods for specific theme related discussions
+- Teacher availability during homeroom for theme discussions

 - Career and college counseling

 - Teacher planning and meetings to assess goals and improve curriculum development